WithPrecedent/simplify/README.md

 As an example of siMpLify's functionality, let's review the Chef subpackage.
 It allows users to create a cookbook of dynamic recipes that mix-and-match feature engineering and modeling ingredients based upon a common, simple interface.
 It then analyzes the results using selected, appropriate metrics and exports tables, charts, and graphs compatible with the models and data types.

-By default, the Chef divides the feature engineering and modeling process into eight major steps that can be sequenced in different orders (or supplemented with custom steps and techniques):
+By default, the Chef divides the feature engineering and modeling process into eight major techniques that can be sequenced in different orders (or supplemented with custom techniques and techniques):

 * Scale: converts numerical features into a common scale, using scikit-learn methods.
 * Split: divides data into train, test, and/or validation sets once or iteratively through k-folds cross-validation.